Casa Gomis: How a Family Home Became a Refuge for Barcelona’s Avantgarde in the 1960s

 Bonet planned an independent pavilion for the parents, featuring a bedroom, bathroom, and a lounge area with a wide window front that opened up to the garden, where nothing would distract from the tall pine trees Marita’s grandfather had planted here over 100 years ago to stabilize the dunes.
 “From the correspondence, we know that my parents and Antonio Bonet discussed where best to position the house so that no pines had to be felled,” Marita says.
 The pavilion connects with the main house only through a glass hallway.
 The use of glass is a characteristic element of La Ricarda and symbolizes the connection between outside and inside.
 It’s constructed as a thoughtful relationship between the landscape and the building where the interior space best complements the surrounding natural environment.
 The house is thought of as an open space that also mirrored the Gomis Bertrand Family’s mentality.

-Building Casa Gomis also enabled Bonet to reconnect with his home Catalonia, which he left in his twenties, to pursue a career with Le Corbusier in Paris.
+Building Casa Gomis also enabled Bonet to reconnect with his home in Catalonia, which he left in his twenties, to pursue a career with Le Corbusier in Paris.
 He met the Swiss-French architect at the age of 20.
 Bonet was the only student invited to the ship Patris II, which had the most prominent architects on board to attend the IV Congress of Modern Architecture (CIAM) in Greece.
 After several discussions on the high sea, Le Corbusier offered Bonet to work with him in Paris.
-In Le Corbusier’sCorbusier’s studio, he became friends with the Argentinian architects Jorge Ferrari Hardoy and Kurchan.
+In Le Corbusier’s studio, he became friends with the Argentinian architects Jorge Ferrari Hardoy and Kurchan.
 When Bonet realized that he had to leave Paris due to the arrival of the Nazis, he embarked on a ship to Buenos Aires, where Hardoy and Kurchan welcomed him.
 Together the three architects designed the butterfly chair in 1938.

 They had to come up with an idea to furnish the interior of an apartment building in Buenos Aires and drew inspiration from a folding-style chair used by the military called the Tripolina, which they liked for its simplicity and portability.
-The butterfly chair got a lot of attention from the media, and Edgar Kaufmann Jr, one of the directors of MoMA, bought two of them, from which one forms part of the museum’s permanent collection.
+The butterfly chair got a lot of attention from the media, and Edgar Kaufmann Jr, one of the directors of MoMA, bought two of them, of which one forms part of the museum’s permanent collection.
 The other one resides in his UNESCO heritage home Fallingwater, located in the mountains of Southwestern Pennsylvania and designed by Frank Lloyd Wright.

 The butterfly chairs are also a permanent feature of Casa Gomis.
 Two of them were placed in the entrance hall, a tinted glass cubicle with a wall fountain made of glazed green ceramic tiles.
 “Bonet designed not only the house itself but also the furniture and everyday objects, from the door handle to the bathroom fittings.”
-Marita’s parents and Bonet shared the love for avant-garde design in which the functional and the aesthetic form two halves of the same whole.
+Marita’s parents and Bonet shared a love for avant-garde design in which the functional and the aesthetic form two halves of the same whole.

 Casa Gomis’s highlight is the spacious living room, which served as a mini-concert hall thanks to its exceptional acoustic.
-Ricardo Gomis was an engineer by profession and a great music lover who was open to all kinds of genres, from classic to rock, jazz, pop, or folk music.
+Ricardo Gomis was an engineer by profession and a great music lover who was open to all kinds of genres, from classic to rock, jazz, pop, and folk music.
 “My father wanted Casa Gomis to be a venue for concerts and cultural events of all kinds.
 He would often sit here and listen to music until late at night,” Marita remembers.
 Ricardo Gomis owned state-of-the-art sound equipment with enormous loudspeakers.
 Bonet, who his daughter Victoria Bonet describes as an aesthete who couldn’t stand anything ugly, ought to have said: “Ricardo, this loudspeaker is as big as a piece of furniture.
 It blocks the view and breaks the lines of sight.”
 And Ricardo Gomis would reply: “For once, music wins out over architecture.”

-The living room of Casa Gomis often served as a concert hall for the Catalan music avantgarde.
+The living room of Casa Gomis often served as a concert hall for the Catalan music avant-garde.

 Gomis was a member of the groups ADLAN (Amics de l’Art Nou/ Friends of New Arts) and Club 49, a collective that organized concerts, theatre plays, and art exhibitions to revive the Spanish avant-garde movement.
-He used the living room as a venue to promote and support the avant-garde artists during the last 15 years of the Franco dictatorship, a time when cultural life in Spain barely existed.
+He used the living room as a venue to promote and support avant-garde artists during the last 15 years of the Franco dictatorship, a time when cultural life in Spain barely existed.
 That’s how Casa Gomis became a refuge for artists and intellectuals during the 1960s.

 Fostering the cultural life in Spain was also how Ricardo Gomis met Antonio Bonet.
 Their mutual friend Joan Prats was involved in the avant-garde movements in the 1930s, and a close friend of the painter Joan Miró introduced the two men in 1949.
 At first, Gomis wanted José Luís Sert to build the house, who lived in exile in the United States, but he was not interested in doing any projects in Spain.
 “Joan Prats mentioned a young architect called Antonio Bonet Castellana who lived in Buenos Aires and who had collaborated with Sert in building the Spanish Republican pavilion for the International Exposition dedicated to Art and Technology in Modern Life in 1937”, says Marita.
 “My father and Bonet immediately got on very well.
 They shared the same values and ideas.
 Over the years, the working relationship between my parents and Bonet led to a friendship and a great mutual understanding.”
 La Ricarda is a testament to that friendship and mid-century Catalan modernist architecture.